Thriving Communities Initiative

 - Train: Support leaders with resources to fortify their new roles and individual strengths.

 Phase I brings together today's forward-thinking leaders interested in participating in specialized training to support and mentor new and emerging leaders.
+This is available for any community in our 14-county region.

 Phase II: Developing Local AssetsSteve Shurts (left), CEO of East Central Energy and a member of the Initiative Foundation’s Board of Trustees, and Isanti County Assistant Attorney Tim Nelson have helped to elevate the community vision in Braham.